-3.5.5 New features in the V5 CSF module
+3.5.5 Features added in the V5 CSF module

-Most of new features in the V5 CSF module described in this section arise from the advantage of dual frequency data processing.
+The features added in the V5 CSF module are also available in the V6 CSF module.
+Most of the features described in this section arise from the advantage of dual frequency data processing.